top of page

 We continue to fuel the growth of our community by educating our patrons through tours, demonstrations and dynamic collaborations with other local artisans.
 The Team at Brothers Drake Meadery is a pivotal part of how - and why - we do business.
 Local isn't just about the ingredients in our mead.
 It's the people around us that make and sell.
 When we support our team to work with fair wages and be a part of creating a local economy, we empower them to bring their skills and talents to a wider audience in a more effective way.

 We know you're here for the delicious meads we craft every day, but you'll stay because you'll find some truly creative and interesting new friends at Brothers Drake.
-Learn more about them below.

 American Honey Makers